 1. Preparation from lactic acid of the monomer – lactide – and its purification.
 During the research and development phase, lactic acid will be sourced from Galactic, a world leader in lactic acid and lactates.

 2. Polymerisation of lactide to produce a range of PLAs, initially for the packaging industry, especially food packaging but also for more technical applications.
-Being the world 8th largest petrochemicals company, Total Petrochemicals has a very good knowledge of this market.

 The monomer part of the demonstration unit is expected to come on stream late 2009, while polymerisation will start early 2010.
 Futerro lactide and PLA should be available for internal evaluation by early 2010.